 1. A minimum of 30 credits is required to graduate.

-2. Master's Thesis I (A) & I (B) are compulsory to write the thesis under a supervisor whom students are required to choose from the full-time faculty members (Jiro Usugami / Naoto Nadayama / Yukiko Nakagawa / Ikuo Takahashi) upon respective research themes.
+2. Master's Thesis I (A) & I (B) are compulsory to write the thesis under a supervisor whom students are required to choose from the full-time faculty members (Jiro Usugami / Kyoko Kato / Naoto Nadayama / Yukiko Nakagawa / Ikuo Takahashi) upon respective research themes.

 3. Japanese language courses (non-credit) are offered both in Spring and Autumn semesters.